FIT to Forget: Robust Continual Unlearning for Large Language Models: Our Approach:

 \subsection{Redundancy Filtering}

-Unlearning requests (from diverse sources) often contain semantically similar text, such as recurrent descriptions of a theoretical concept or repeated references to a specific entity.
-When such requests are sequentially removed, their overlapping gradients accumulate along shared lexical dimensions, driving a systematic suppression of common tokens rather than targeted removal of specific memories~\cite{icml/wuerkaixi2025adaptive}.
-Figure~\ref{fig:token_prob_decay} illustrates an estimated decay curve derived from the redundancy analysis in Appendix~\ref{filtering_proof}; it predicts that repeated updates precipitate a collapse of shared-token probabilities toward zero.
+Unlearning requests from diverse sources often contain semantically redundant text.
+When these overlapping requests are sequentially removed, their aligned gradients accumulate along shared dimensions.
+This leads to the systematic suppression of common tokens rather than the targeted erasure of specific knowledge~\cite{icml/wuerkaixi2025adaptive}.
+As modeled in Appendix~\ref{filtering_proof} and illustrated in Figure~\ref{fig:token_prob_decay}, repeated updates precipitate a collapse of shared-token probabilities toward zero.
 Once these tokens collapse, the model loses the semantic distinctions they support, resulting in catastrophic forgetting.
-Ideally, unlearning mechanisms should prevent this collapse by stabilizing token probabilities at moderate, non-zero levels, thereby reducing reliance on targeted information while preserving the semantic capacity necessary for coherent generation.
+Ideally, unlearning mechanisms should prevent this collapse by stabilizing token probabilities at moderate levels, thereby reducing reliance on targeted information while preserving the semantic capacity.